mmz33/mmz33.github.io/_posts/2020-09-05-cuda-notes.md

 One of them is due to hardware limitations.
 There is a limited number of blocks that can be created.
 In addition, one of the important benefits from that is to do thread collaboration with shared memory and synchronization.
-For example, this would allows us to do efficient reduction functions
+For example, this would allows us to do efficient reduction functions.
 - Related keywords:
   - `threadIdx.x`: thread index
   - `blockDim.x`: number of threads